Constitution

 Subsection B: The Faculty members of the Academic Honor Board shall be the Dean of the Undergraduate College and three members of the Faculty chosen by the Faculty.

-Subsection C: The members of the Social Honor Board shall be the eight permanent members of the Academic Honor Board and four rotating members, one from each class, who shall be chosen at random from among the members of the Association whenever a case arises.
+Subsection C: The members of the Social Honor Board shall be the eight permanent members of the Academic Honor Board and four rotating members, one from each class, who shall be chosen at random from among the members of SGA whenever a case arises.
 A Deans’ Panel consists of two deans, one other administrator or appropriate faculty or staff member, two Honor Board members, and a random community member from the class of the student involved.
 Dean’s Panels will be conducted in the same manner as Social Hearings but with no appeals process.

-Subsection D: Any of the four rotating members of the Social Honor Board may be disqualified at the request of a student involved in a case, and shall then be replaced by another member of the Association who shall likewise have been selected at random.
+Subsection D: Any of the four rotating members of the Social Honor Board may be disqualified at the request of a student involved in a case, and shall then be replaced by another member of SGA who shall likewise have been selected at random.
 A maximum of ten people may be drawn from each class and disqualified in this manner.

 Subsection E: Any of the permanent members of the Honor Board may be disqualified at the request of a student involved in an Academic or Social Honor Board Case.
 In the event that the Head is disqualified, the Head shall appoint the most senior permanent member of the Honor Board to act as Head.
 No more than three permanent members of the Honor Board may be disqualified for an Academic or Social Hearing.

-Subsection I: The eight permanent members of the Honor Board shall direct the revision and distribution of the Honor Code rules for taking self-scheduled exams during exam period.
+Subsection I: The Honor Board head shall direct the revision and distribution of the Honor Code rules for taking self-scheduled exams during exam period.

 Subsection J: In the event that a social situation involves too many legal issues, a Deans’ Panel may be convened at the discretion of the Honor Board Head and the Dean of the Undergraduate College.
 A Deans’ Panel consists of two deans, one other administrator or appropriate faculty or staff member, two Honor Board members, and a random community member from the class of the student involved, who will be selected according to the same procedure as in a Social Honor Board Hearing.
 Deans’ Panel will be conducted in the same manner as Social Hearings but with no appeals process.